 Monday’s contest vs. the Pistons should be significantly friendlier.
 They allow the fifth-most DKFP per game to opposing centers, and they are going to be significantly undermanned vs. the Hornets.
 It’s another phenomenal spot for Williams to rack up points and rebounds.

 Other Options – Marvin Bagley III ($4,500), Willy Hernangomez ($3,600)

 Put your knowledge to the test.
 Sign up for DraftKings and experience the game inside the game.

-I am a promoter at DraftKings and am also an avid fan and user (my username is Hunta512) and may sometimes play on my personal account in the games that I offer advice on.
-Although I have expressed my personal view on the games and strategies above, they do not necessarily reflect the view(s) of DraftKings and I may also deploy different players and strategies than what I recommend above.
+I am a promoter at DraftKings and am also an avid fan and user (my username is mlamarca) and may sometimes play on my personal account in the games that I offer advice on.
+Although I have expressed my personal view on the games and strategies above, they do not necessarily reflect the view(s) of DraftKings and do not constitute a representation that any particular strategy will guarantee success.
+All customers should use their own skill and judgment in building lineups.
+I may also deploy different players and strategies than what I recommend above.
 I am not an employee of DraftKings and do not have access to any non-public information.